Myanmar National Democratic Alliance Army

-The Myanmar National Democratic Alliance Army (MNDAA) (Note: Also known as the Myanmar Nationalities Democratic Alliance Army and Kokang Army.) is an armed resistance group in the Kokang region of Myanmar (formerly known as Burma).
+The Myanmar National Democratic Alliance Army (MNDAA) (Note: Also known as the Myanmar Nationalities Democratic Alliance Army and Kokang Army.) is an armed group in the Kokang region of Myanmar (formerly known as Burma).
 The army has existed since 1989, having been the first one to sign a ceasefire agreement with the Burmese government.
 The ceasefire lasted for about two decades.

 History

-The group was formed on 12 March 1989, after the local head of the local Communist Party of Burma, Pheung Kya-shin (also spelt Peng Jia Sheng or Phone Kyar Shin), dissatisfied with the communist government, broke away and formed the MNDAA.
+The group was formed on 12 March 1989, after the head of the local Communist Party of Burma branch in Kokang, Pheung Kya-shin (also spelt Peng Jia Sheng or Phone Kyar Shin), dissatisfied with the communist party's leadership, broke away and formed the MNDAA.
 Along with his brother, Peng Jiafu, they became the new unit in Kokang.
 The strength of the army is between 1,500 and 2,000 men.

 The rebels soon became the first group to agree to a ceasefire with the government troops.
 As the first group in the Shan State area to sign a ceasefire, the Burmese central government referred to the Kokang region controlled by the MNDAA as "Shan State Special Region 1" (缅甸掸邦第一特区; မြန်မာနိုင်ငံ ရှမ်းပြည်နယ်အထူးဒေသ (၁)).
 After the ceasefire, the area underwent an economic boom, with both the MNDAA and regional Myanmar Armed Forces (Tatmadaw) troops profiting from increased opium harvests and heroin-refining.
 The area also produces methamphetamine.
 The MNDAA and other paramilitary groups control the cultivation areas, making them an easy target for drug trafficking and organised crime groups.
 The Peace Myanmar Group allegedly launders and reinvests MNDAA's drug profits into the legal economy.